 What Causes Lung Cancer

 Anyone can get lung cancer.
 Lung cancer occurs when cells in the lung mutate or change.
 Various factors can cause this mutation to happen.
 Most often, this change in lung cells happens when people breathe in dangerous, toxic substances.
 Even if you were exposed to these substances many years ago, you are still at risk for lung cancer.
-Talk to your doctor if you have been exposed to any of the substances listed below.
+Talk to your doctor if you have been exposed to any of the substances listed below and take steps to reduce your risk and protect your lungs.

 Radon exposure is the second-leading cause of lung cancer.
 Radon is a colorless, odorless radioactive gas that exists naturally in soil.
 It comes up through the soil and enters buildings through small gaps and cracks.
 One out of every 15 homes in the U.S. is subject to radon exposure.
 Exposure to radon combined with cigarette smoking seriously increases your lung cancer risk.